Hali Cook

 “There is no better teacher than adversity.
 Every defeat, every heartbreak, every loss, contains its own seed, its own lesson on how to improve your performance the next time.”

 Hali (hay-lee) is a Licensed Professional Counselor (LPC) specializing in trauma-informed, anti-oppressive therapy.
-He earned his master’s in clinical mental health counseling from DePaul University and a bachelor’s in sociology from the University of Wisconsin-La Crosse.
-As a Black, biracial cis man who grew up poor in rural, predominantly white Wisconsin, Hali brings both personal and professional insight into the ways systemic oppression—including classism, racism, and capitalism—shape mental health.
+He holds a master’s degree in clinical mental health counseling from DePaul University and a bachelor’s degree in sociology from the University of Wisconsin–La Crosse.
+Hali approaches therapy as a liberatory practice—an opportunity to process, heal from, and resist the impacts of capitalism, racism, and structural inequality.

-Outside of therapy, Hali enjoys weightlifting, exploring Chicago’s vibrant culture, and immersing himself in hip-hop, a genre that fuels his passion for connection, storytelling, and resistance.
+Outside of therapy, Hali enjoys weightlifting, exploring Chicago’s vibrant culture, and immersing himself in hip-hop—a genre that fuels his passion for storytelling, connection, and resistance.